suhas-bn-1412/cs222-winter24-suhas-bn-1412/report/project3.md

 ### 5. Describe the following operation logic.
 - Split
+  - LeafPages - When leafpage is full and we can't insert any more entries, we create new leaf page, and move half the entries from the first page to the new leaf page.
+Then promote the first node in the new leaf page as the guide node to the internal node

 - Rotation (if applicable)
+  - NonLeafPages - When non leaf page is full, we create new non leaf page, move half the entries from first non leaf page to the new non leaf page.
+Move the keys and page pointers.
+Then the first key in the new non leaf node is removed and promoted up as guide node to the internal node in upper layer

 - Merge/non-lazy deletion (if applicable)

 - Duplicate key span in a page